Open file, or obtain information about open files

 read and write operations.
 For example, do not call

 fread, unless you call

 machinefmt— Order for reading or writing bytes or bits

-Order for reading or writing bytes or bits in the file, specified as one of the following strings.
+Order for reading or writing bytes or bits in the file, specified as one of the following character vectors or string scalars.